Cityliner (train): Service

-The Cityliner service operates between Keisei Ueno Station and Keisei Narita Station, stopping at the following stations.
+The Cityliner service operated between Keisei Ueno Station and Keisei Narita Station, stopping at the following stations.

 Rolling stock

 Cityliner trains are formed of 8-car AE100 series electric multiple unit (EMU) trains previously used on Skyliner services.
 Smoking was prohibited in all cars from the start of the new services in July 2010.

 The monoclass trainsets are formed as shown below, with car 1 at the Keisei Narita End.